bruceharris/esteamator/BACKLOG.md

     I should have the ability to edit my name
     And doing so should update my name as displayed on the screens of all participants

-## The Item Estimate screen - entering a description

-    Given a valid session
-    When I view the Item Estimate screen
-    There should be a section displaying the description of the item being estimated And it should have an edit link that allows me to enter/edit/save the description And editing/saving should update the description as displayed on the screens of all participants

 ## The Item Estimate screen - removing a participant

     Given a valid session